 By pressing the “Save message to binary file” button, it is enabled to store an array of bytes entered in the “M:” text box to the binary file.

 By selecting the “Get signature”, to be signed data passes through the selected hash algorithm (Message digest algorithm) whose result is sent to the card.
 The card then generates a signature based on the selected cryptographic algorithm from the “Cipher algorithm” combo box (RSA or ECDSA) and the key index in the card (“Key index in card” combo box).
-In order to sign the card, it is necessary to be logged in with the user PIN code beforehand.
+To sign the card, it is necessary to be logged in with the user PIN code beforehand.

 After successful signing, the value of the digital signature is displayed in the “Signature” text box in HEX or Base64 format, depending on the selected option.
 By changing the HEX / Base64 selection, it is possible to convert the signature display.
 The signature can be saved in the binary file by pressing the “Save signature to binary file” button.